 The Institute for Design Research (IF) was established in the 2015 summer semester.
-As an integral part of BTK, it allows us to initiate, coordinate, and support our research projects.
+As an integral part of AUCH, it allows us to initiate, coordinate, and support our research projects.

 The main research topics are based on the interfaces between design, media art, science, and technology.
 Digital tools and culture-based techniques also play a special role.
 In a diverse number of ways, connections to the business world and the integration of the university are leveraged in subject-specific or career-based networks.